onefact/network/README.md

 - Create a framework for experimenting with new methodologies to infer affiliate relationships.
 Similar to [CMS’ approach](https://data.cms.gov/resources/nursing-home-affiliated-entity-performance-measures-methodology) but with open source contributions.

 If you have healthcare industry experience, sleuthing skills, or programming chops and want to help make this happen, please email us at [help@payless.health](mailto:help@payless.health).

+#### Getting Started

+To set up the Pecos Plus database, follow these steps:

+1. **Create a Conda Environment:**
+   - Begin by setting up a Conda environment to manage dependencies.
+Use the appropriate environment configuration file if available, or create a new environment using `conda create`.

+2. **Load CMS Data into SQLite:**
+   - Execute the script `load_cms_data_api_to_sqlite.py` to download and load CMS data into a SQLite database.
+This script handles the data retrieval and populates the SQLite database with the necessary information.

+3. **Transfer Data from SQLite to Kuzu:**
+   - Finally, run the `load_sqlite_to_kuzu.py` script to transfer the data from the SQLite database to the Kuzu database.
+This step migrates the data into the Kuzu database format, completing the setup process.

 ## Conventions for collaboration